IPS-Hosting/game-images/README.md

 * The image version (e.g. v1, v2, ...)
 * latest

+In addition, each image is rebuilt and deployed weekly at Sunday 00:00 to keep up with latest security patches.

 The image version is configured as an env variable in the workflow file of the game in the `.github/workflows/` directory and should be raised whenever a breaking change is introduced to a game image.

 PRs are welcome!